-- Authorities are external to DSpace.
+Authorities are external to DSpace.
 The source of authority control is typically an external database or network resource.
-Plug-in architecture makes it easy to integrate new authorities without modifying any core code. - Plug-in architecture makes it easy to integrate new authorities without modifying any core code This authority proposal impacts all phases of metadata management. - The keyword vocabularies are only for the submission UI.
+Plug-in architecture makes it easy to integrate new authorities without modifying any core code.

-Authority control is asserted everywhere metadata values are changed, including unattended/batch submission, SWORD package submission, and the administrative UI.
+- 2. This authority proposal impacts all phases of metadata management. - The keyword vocabularies are only for the submission UI. - Authority control is asserted everywhere metadata values are changed, including unattended/batch submission, SWORD package submission, and the administrative UI.